exponea/exponea-ios-sdk/Documentation/PUSH.md

 If you had done everything right, you should now be able to send notifications from Exponea to your application.

-Next steps is to configure [automatic push notification tracking](#Automatic-Push-Tracking) or [manual push notification tracking](#Manual-Push-Tracking) if you wish to get information about push notifications being delivered or clicked.
+Next step is to configure [automatic push notification tracking](#Automatic-Push-Tracking) or [manual push notification tracking](#Manual-Push-Tracking) if you wish to get information about push notifications being delivered or clicked.

 ## 🔍 Automatic Push Tracking